 LINQ-Based Feedback#

-Every Q1 sequencer is equipped with an extensive, low-latency feedback system, allowing real-time sharing of information between Q1 sequencers within a Qblox Cluster.
+Every Q1 sequencer has a low-latency hardware feedback system that enables real-time data sharing between Q1 sequencers within a Qblox Cluster.

-This capability is essential for performing advanced quantum operations.
-A few examples are:
+This capability is essential for advanced quantum operations, including:

 • Real-time qubit calibrations